 Authorization permissions or roles can be managed with consistent APIs and user experiences across multiple services, also allowing for standardized roles and permissions that apply uniformly to similar features.

-The burden of processing authorization requests is offloaded to a distinct service and the result of the authorization action is captured into reusable tokens that can be efficiently evaluated by the service providing the desired resources.
+The burden of processing authentication and authorization requests is offloaded to distinct services, and the result of the authorization action is captured into reusable tokens that can be efficiently evaluated by the service providing the desired resources.

 Some systems use the OpenID Connect [OPENID] to interact with authentication services.
 The resulting identity tokens might then be passed on to an OAuth 2.0 [OAUTH2] authorization service which issues JWT [JWT] access tokens for the desired resource to the client.